Nyr/openvpn-install/README.md

 ```

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-##Variants

-When you will launch the script, you will be asked to choose the variant of the script you want to use.

-To check your OpenVPN version, use `openvpn --version`

-If your server **and** your client have OpenVPN 2.3.3 or higher, use *latest*.
-If your server **or** your client have OpenVPN 2.3.2 or lower, use *legacy*.

-I made two versions to make sure you can get the best encryption possible, but also to support most devices as possible.

-###Latest (OpenVPN > 2.3.3)

-It will work for :
-- Debian 8
-- Ubuntu 15.10
-- CentOS 6
-- CentOS 7
-- All recent clients with OpenVPN 2.3.3 or higher

-###Legacy (OpenVPN < 2.3.2)

-It's the same script as *latest*, but with TLS 1.0 instead of TLS 1.2 and AES-256-CBC instead of AES-128-GCM.
-(OpenVPN 2.3.2 and lower doesn't support `tls-min` and `tls-cipher`)

-Other features are still included.

-The following Operating Systems are only supported by the *legacy* variant :
-- Debian 7
-- Ubuntu 12.04 LTS
-- Ubuntu 14.04 LTS
-- Ubuntu 15.04
-- All older clients with OpenVPN 2.3.2 or lower (it *could* be NAS devices, routers, etc)

-If your server and/or your client does not support OpenVPN 2.3.3 or higher, you should use *legacy*.

 You can get a high speed VPS in 14 locations around the world at [Vultr](http://www.vultr.com/?ref=6879746).
 (Sign up for 5$ free credit !)